Alpha Epsilon

-Alpha Epsilon (ΑΕ) is a scholastic honor society recognizing academic achievement among students in the fields of Agricultural, Food, and Biological Engineering.
+Alpha Epsilon (ΑΕ) is a scholastic honor society recognizing academic achievement among students in the fields of agricultural, food, and biological engineering.
+It has thirty active chapters across the United States and a total membership of more than 8,200.

 History

 Alpha Epsilon Honor Society was founded at the University of Missouri on May 14, 1959, to recognize academic achievement among students in the field of Agricultural Engineering.
-It began steady expansion immediately, adding chapters at the University of Illinois, University of Minnesota, University of Arkansas, Purdue University and Virginia Tech.
+The purpose of the society, as outlined in 1959 is: To promote the high ideals of the engineering profession, to give recognition to those agricultural engineers who manifest worthy qualities of character, scholarship, and professional attainment, and to encourage and support such improvements in the agricultural engineering profession to make it an instrument of greater service to mankind.It began steady expansion immediately, adding chapters at the University of Illinois, University of Minnesota, University of Arkansas, Purdue University and Virginia Tech.
 The first six chapters met to formally adopt a national constitution and bylaws four years after its founding, on December 11, 1963.
 While the Society's initial focus was Agricultural Engineering, this was later expanded to include Food Engineering, and Biological Engineering.

-Alpha Epsilon was admitted to the Association of College Honor Societies in 1968, with full membership achieved in 1970.
+Alpha Epsilon was admitted as an associate member of the Association of College Honor Societies in 1968, with full membership achieved in 1970.
+By 2012, it had 17 active chapters, 148 active members, and 8,144 total initiates.

-The Society meets annually, in conjunction with the American Society of Agricultural and Biological Engineers (ASABE).
+The society meets annually in conjunction with the American Society of Agricultural and Biological Engineers (ASABE).
 The two organizations cooperate but are managed by two separate executive boards.
 They share a website and physical mailing address.

-Alpha Epsilon honor society has 30 active chapters across the United States, and a total membership of around 8,000.

-Membership is offered to those juniors who are in the upper quarter of their class, and seniors in the upper third.
-Prospective members must already be members of the ASABE.
-Both undergraduate and graduate students are eligible for collegiate membership.
-The society allows for three types of members: Honorary, Active, and Alumni.

-Traditions

-The purpose of the society, as set forth in 1959 is:

-To promote the high ideals of the engineering profession, to give recognition to those agricultural engineers who manifest worthy qualities of character, scholarship, and professional attainment, and to encourage and support such improvements in the agricultural engineering profession to make it an instrument of greater service to mankind.